-What flexible compostable packages got to do with organic recycling?
+What flexible compostable packages have to do with organic recycling?

-To enjoy and live your life efficiently, without compromising your convenience while meeting your needs fully, you can be rest assured that flexible packaging will do the job for you; with sealant properties that improves shelf life, the bags keep your products and materials safe & fresh which is vital for our global supply chain.
+To live your life without compromising your convenience while meeting your needs fully, you can be rest assured that flexible packaging will do the job for you.
+Flexible packaging has sealant properties that improves shelf life, the bags keep your products and materials safe & fresh which is vital for our global supply chain.
 They are transparent, printable and must have an end-of-life compostable certificate!